The Kirby Laing Foundation

 - overseas development projects

-In 2011 the Foundation made 119 grants totalling £5,257,019, although this did include three exceptional grants of £2million to the University of Cambridge, £1million to the IFES Trust and £600,000 (first instalment of a grant of £1.8million) to the University of Oxford.
-This signalled the beginning of a planned programme of spend out, during which the Trustees will be looking to identify a small number of partners, working within their priority areas of interest, in whom a significant investment on the part of the Foundation might make a real and lasting difference.
+In 2012 the Foundation made 90 grants totalling £2,504,700.
+The trustees are embarking on a planned programme of spend out, during which they will be looking to identify a small number of partners, working within their priority areas of interest, in whom a significant investment on the part of the Foundation might make a real and lasting difference.
 Applicants should note access to these funds will be by invitation only, although the Foundation’s reactive small grants programme will continue.